Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

 ---

+Use the following for the next four questions.
+The Lightning Bolt Electric Car company claims their new car “The Buzzer” can travel on average 170 miles on one charge (𝜇 = 170 𝑚𝑖𝑙𝑒𝑠).
+It is known that the population distribution associated with the distance per charge in normally distributed with standard deviation of 30 miles.
 ### **24. Draw the distribution.
 On the axis indicate the mean and $\pm 1$, $\pm 2$, $\pm 3$ standard deviations away from the mean.**
 - **Question:** The Lightning Bolt Electric Car company claims their new car “The Buzzer” can travel on average 170 miles on one charge ($\mu = 170$ miles).
 It is known that the population distribution associated with the distance per charge in normally distributed with standard deviation of 30 miles.
 Draw the distribution.
 On the axis indicate the mean and $\pm 1$, $\pm 2$, $\pm 3$ standard deviations away from the mean.
 - **Answer:**